elifmgungor/elifmgungor/README.md

 * 📊 I enjoy working with **Python, statistics, machine learning and data visualization**.
 * 🧪 My current work involves **single-particle analysis and NanoFCM data processing**.
 * 🌱 I'm currently expanding my skills in **neuroimaging, network neuroscience and machine learning**.
-* 🛠️ I like turning messy experimental data into clear, reproducible and reusable analysis workflows.
-* 🚀 I'm always looking for interesting research projects, open-source collaborations and new things to learn.

 ### Languages and Tools: